LukaJaredic/AmplitudoDomaci2/README.md

 Code doesnt save any data, it is meant only as frontend practice of processing user input and manipulating HTML and CSS with javascript.

-Styling are mostly done with the help of Bootstrap 5.
+Styling is mostly done with the help of Bootstrap 5.